Sunshine duration: Definition and measurement

 Given the theoretical maximum of daytime duration for a given location, there is also a practical consideration at which point the amount of daylight is sufficient to be treated as a "sunshine hour".
 "Bright" sunshine hours represent the total hours when the sunlight is stronger than a specified threshold, as opposed to just "visible" hours.
 "Visible" sunshine, for example, occurs around sunrise and sunset, but is not strong enough to excite a standardized sensor.
 Measurement is performed by instruments called sunshine recorders.
 For the specific purpose of sunshine duration recording, Campbell–Stokes recorders are used, which use a spherical glass lens to focus the sun rays on a specially designed tape.
-When the intensity exceeds a pre-determined threshold, the tape burns.
+When the intensity exceeds a predetermined threshold, the tape burns.
 The total length of the burn trace is proportional to the number of bright hours.
 Another type of recorder is the Jordan sunshine recorder.
 Newer, electronic recorders have more stable sensitivity than that of the paper tape.

 In order to harmonize the data measured worldwide, in 1962 the World Meteorological Organization (WMO) defined a standardized design of the Campbell–Stokes recorder, called an Interim Reference Sunshine Recorder (IRSR).
 In 2003, the sunshine duration was finally defined as the period during which direct solar irradiance exceeds a threshold value of 120 W/m2.